Can the Police Search My Hotel Room?

 Call Today to Schedule a Consultation With an Experienced Philadelphia Criminal Defense Lawyer

 The Fourth Amendment protects people from unreasonable searches and seizures.
-As such, if your home, office, or hotel room was searched and law enforcement officers did not first obtain a warrant, please call The Law Offices of Michael T. Van Der Veen in Philadelphia at 215-515-6892 to speak with a criminal defense attorney who can evaluate your case and explain your legal options.
+As such, if your home, office, or hotel room was searched and law enforcement officers did not first obtain a warrant, please call van der Veen, O’Neill, Hartshorn, and Levin in Philadelphia at 215-515-6892 to speak with a criminal defense attorney who can evaluate your case and explain your legal options.